staticdeploy/staticdeploy/website/docs/reference.architecture.md

 The **storage** layer is comprised of two parts:

 - a relational database, used to store StaticDeploy's entities
-- a file storage, used to store the static content of bundles
+- a file storage service, used to store the static content of bundles

-Currently StaticDeploy only supports [sqlite](https://www.sqlite.org/) as the relational database, and the local filesystem as the file storage.
+StaticDeploy currently supports [PostgreSQL](https://www.postgresql.org/) and [SQLite](https://www.sqlite.org/) as relational databases, and [Amazon S3](https://aws.amazon.com/s3/) (and API-compatible servers like [Minio](https://minio.io)) as file storage service.